-Shops like Clean Origin are popping up selling them.
+Shops like Clean Origin and Rare Carat store are popping up selling them.
 In the comparison image above you can get a sense of the difference in price for a synthetic lab diamond and a natural diamond with the same specs.

 Historically, diamond mines have exploited the labor of unpaid workers, including children.
 Many natural diamonds come from impoverished and war-torn countries and have dubious origins.
 Blood diamonds, or conflict diamonds, are often sold to finance an insurgency, an invading army, or a warlord.

 With lab-grown diamonds, you can be sure of the origin and have confidence that no one was exploited or harmed in the creation of your jewelry.
 Synthetic stones are most often created by skilled laborers in first-world countries that receive wages and benefits.

 You might've heard that buying lab diamonds is better for the environment and helps reduce the carbon footprint, but the FTC warns against this because there's no defining proof of its truth.
 Lab diamonds are created by CVD and HPHT methods, which use a substantial amount of energy produced from energy grids that are ran by coal and gas.